Nematic Fluctuations in Iron-Oxychalcogenide Mott Insulators: Experimental and Theoretical Results

-These findings can be understood in context of spin-nematicity by considering that a field-theoretic analysis for a collinear AF yields $1/T_{1}\simeq T^{3}$ for $T>>\Delta$, but $1/T_{1}\simeq T^{2}\Delta$exp$(-\Delta/T)$ for $T<<\Delta$.
+These findings can be understood in by considering that a field-theoretic analysis for a collinear AF yields $1/T_{1}\simeq T^{3}$ for $T>>\Delta$, but $1/T_{1}\simeq T^{2}\Delta$exp$(-\Delta/T)$ for $T<<\Delta$.
 For an AFQ ordered state the same analysis yields $T_{1}^{-1}\simeq T^{3}e^{-\Delta/T}$ for $T<<\Delta$, but $T_{1}^{-1}\simeq T^{7}$ for $T>>\Delta$.
 Both of these are inconsistent with our experimental findings and, at first glance, would rule out both collinear AFM and AFQ phases at low $T$ in the oxychalcogenides.
-However, our results are not in conflict with the previously proposed non-collinear AFM phase in the iron oxychalcogenides.~\cite{PhysRevB.89.100402,PhysRevB.90.184408-Marco-gunter} Furthermore, these results are exactly what is expected from dominant two-magnon induced relaxation processes in systems with a spin gap $\Delta$.
-Such a two-magnon relaxation channel is naturally present in a spin-nematic state.
-Three-magnon processes can be ruled out, since no $T^{5}$ - dependence is observed in our experimental data (nor in the calculations) at any studied temperature.~\cite{PhysRev.166.359} Hence, our results support spin nematic fluctuations in iron oxychalcogenides {\cSSe}.
+However, our results are not in conflict with the previously proposed non-collinear AFM phase in the iron oxychalcogenides.~\cite{PhysRevB.89.100402,PhysRevB.90.184408-Marco-gunter} Three-magnon processes can be ruled out, since no $T^{5}$ - dependence is observed in our experimental data (nor in the calculations) at any studied temperature.~\cite{PhysRev.166.359} In considering all of the presented data and our theoretical results, the clear scenario emerges in which the {\cSSe} Mott insulators exhibit a non-collinear magnetic structure that might support the presence of AFQ phases.
+Furthermore, these materials each contain gapless excitations in the spin fluctuation spectrum.
+An important caveat for the low-temperature region $T<<\Delta$ is the our uncertainty regarding the deviation of NMR $1/T_{1}$ experimental data.
+We mention that we are not able to rule out the possibility of impurities or defects causing $1/T_{1}$ signal deviation from gap-like behavior at low temperatures.
+The presence of slight impurities was suggested to be the source of the low-temperature upturn in magnetic susceptibility data of {\cSSe}.~\cite{PhysRevB.99.024109}